Miserlou/Loop/README.md

 ### Create a backup for all files in a directory

-I already showed you how to do this, but here it is again:
+If you've got a whole list of files that you want to create backup copies of, you can do it like so:

     $ ls
     hello.jpg